KocHanim/Model-training-project-for-the-T-rex-game/README.md

 Python 3.x Dependencies as listed in the code
 --------------------------------------------------------------------------------------------------
 ✓ Contributions:
 Contributions and enhancements to the project are welcome.
-Feel free to fork and submit pull requests.
+Feel free to fork and submit pull requests :)
 --------------------------------------------------------------------------------------------------
 ✓ Author:
 Rumeysa KOÇ